Some of the options discussed below may be only available in the Professional edition which is only available to paying subscribers.

 This option only applies to back-end backups.
 Front-end, JSON API (remote) and Command-Line (CLI) backups always implement the wait at the server side.

 Do note that on some hosts this will cause the backup to fail with a "MySQL server has gone away" error message.
 That is a problem with the host's configuration.
 In those cases, nothing can be done.
-Our suggestion: if you receive such an error, migrate your site to a new host as the one you are using is most likely very restricted and severely under-performant.
+Our suggestion: if you receive such an error, migrate your site to a new host as the one you are using is most likely overcrowded and restricted.
 Moving to a faster, more reliable host can benefit your site in many more ways than just being able to run a backup.

 This option controls how Akeeba Backup will access your database and produce a dump of its contents to an SQL file.
 It is used with all backup types, except the files only type.
 The available options for this setting are discussed in the Database dump engines section of this document.